strategicdefense/strategicdefense.github.io/_posts/2024-03-26-Cut-Through-The-Fog.md

 Of course these tests feel overwhelming.
 There's no context or sane prioritization.

 ## Getting Strategic
-My legs are getting tired from standing on this soap box, so i'll leave you with this.
+My legs are getting tired from standing on this soap box, so I'll leave you with this.

 Context and prioritization are important.
 We find that we can do a pre-engagement threat model with a client, scope up a valuable test, and leave them with a handful of findings that have true critical impact to their environment.
 They usually end up being the same types of findings that scanners struggle to find, _and_ ones the real bad guys use.